Section214/S214-Settings/README.md

 `$settings->get_option( 'your_first_setting' );`

-The `get_option()` method takes two arguements: `key` and `default`.
+The `get_option()` method takes two arguments: `key` and `default`.
 The first arguement, key, is mandatory.
 This is the ID of the setting we want to retrieve.
 The second arguement is optional and specifies a default value to return if the specified key isn't saved.

 That's it!
 You're all set!
 Don't forget to read the [settings reference](https://github.com/Section214/S214-Settings/blob/master/settings.md) for further info storing and working with settings!